BryanMurphy02/Knock-Off-Spotify/README.md

 ##### Created By: Bryan Murphy
 ## Description
 This JavaFX application uses a simple GUI and strives to emulate the spotify experience.
 The user can select from the library of songs and add to their liked songs and even make playlists.
+Please also keep in mind there are many things that need to be fixed and imporoved upon!
 #
 ## Project Takeaways
 - GUI creation